epfl-ada/ada-2021-project-k-dim/WorkProcess.md

 Two notebooks are presented:

-1)Main_Processing.ipynb which contains the work on the quotes datasets
+1) [Main_Processing.ipynb](https://github.com/epfl-ada/ada-2021-project-k-dim/blob/main/Main_Processing.ipynb) which contains the work on the quotes datasets
+2) [Wikidata dataset.ipynb](https://github.com/epfl-ada/ada-2021-project-k-dim/blob/main/Wikidata_dataset.ipynb) which contains the work on the additional metadata on the speakers in the Quotebank dataset